kormax/apple-enhanced-contactless-polling/README.md

 (ENTRY) -> A -> ECP_A -> F -> A -> ECP_A -> F -> (DECISION) -> A -> (RESPONSE)
 ```

 <sub>Characters A, B, and F were used in examples as a shorthand for full polling frame names: WUPA, WUPB, SENSF_REQ respectively.
-ECP frame has different values depending on a use case _A/B suffix refers to the modulation used. </sub>
+ECP frame has different values depending on the use case.
+The _A/B suffix refers to the modulation used. </sub>
 <sub>Tests were conducted using very big intervals between polling frames.
 IRL if polling is faster device might respond after more frames than shown, presumably because of internal processing delay.</sub>

 In conclusion, if the reader is polling for:
 * 1 technology, the decision is made after the third poll, the response is given on the fourth;
 * 2 technologies, the decision is made after the second polling loop, while the response is given on the third.
-* 3 technologies, the decision is made after the first loop, response is given on the second.
+* 3 technologies, the decision is made after the first loop, the response is given on the second.

 ## Field detection grace period